loesinghaus/randompooltmsd/README.md

 # randompooltmsd
-- Code for creating decision trees, neural nets, and Feyn models based on features of interfering strands
+- Code for creating decision trees, neural nets, and Feyn models based on features of interfering strands as well as the code for NUPACK analysis and feature extraction.
 - sequences and measurement data (normalized median of triplets)

 ## general info